 ACT and SAT standardized tests scores are a key factor in the college admissions process.
 PCA administers the PSAT and pre-ACT to students each Fall.
 The PSAT is a practice test for the College Board's Scholastic Aptitude Test (SAT).
 This test is also used in the junior year to select National Merit Scholars.
 The PCA Guidance Office tracks student test results year-to-year and can help direct students to test services that can partner with students working to maximize test scores.

 Preparation is a must!
 You would not expect the football team to win without practicing and you wouldn't ask the band to play a concert without practicing!
 Certainly for such an important test you must practice.

-You may be self disciplined and create a practice schedule on your own.
-For this student, working online or out of a test preparation booklet provides great options.
+You may be self-disciplined and create a practice schedule on your own.
+For this type of student, working online or out of a test booklet provides great options.
 HINT: Certainly anything you do is better than doing nothing but remember using a test prep booklet for practice is the most similar to the way you will take the actual test.

 If you're like most students, you need a little more structure for your "practice" rather than self pace.
 If you're looking for a disciplined structure, contact the college guidance office for a list of recommended test preparation organizations.

 - Survey the reading material beforehand to get the big picture.
 Glance at content summaries, boldface headings, charts, graphs and key words.

 - Read for 30 minutes, then take a 2-5 minute break and resume.

 - Review each chapter when you are finished.
 Sometimes you can get bogged down with the details and forget the whole concept.